Age of Empires 1 Review

 Bonuses/penalties and technology trees of factions generally align with basic readings of ancient history.

 Age of Empires unit stats are Attack, Armor, Piercing Armor (missile attack armor), Range, Hitpoints (HPs), Rate of Attack/Fire (RoA/RoF) and Movement Speed.
 Catapults have splash damage (AoE).
-Only Priests can regenerate hitpoints, aka self-heal.
 Priests can heal all non-naval units (including siege weapons) whereas villagers can repair buildings and naval units.
 There are no medic units or hospitals for healing.
 Of course, there are no flight-capable or submersible units in Age of Empires.

 Consider Persian war elephant cavalry (15 attack, 0 armor, 600 HPs, trample damage to adjacents) versus Greek centurion infantry (30 attack, 8 armor, 160 HPs).
 When fully upgraded war elephants receive +6 armor whereas centurions receive +4 attack, +6 armor and +2 shield.
 Whereas (Persian-only) war elephants receive a faction-based movement speed increase of 50%, Greek centurions receive a 25% movement rate increase via Aristocracy research at the Academy.
 Both cost 40 gold per unit to generate but the war elephant requires 170 food, the centurion only 60.

-In sieges, the best units are catapults, catapult triremes (firing inland from shorelines), rapid-fire helepolis and stampeding hordes of war elephants.
-However, siege weapons require support units because they are glass cannons: a single unit of cavalry can dismantle an entire line of siege engines in the blink of an eye.
+In siege warfare the best units are heavy catapult, juggernaught (firing inland from shorelines), rapid-fire helepolis and stampeding hordes of war elephants.
+However, catapult and helepolis require support units because they are glass cannons: a single unit of cavalry can dismantle an entire line of siege engines in the blink of an eye.
 Indeed, an enraged mob of villagers can make short work of siege engines.
 Thus, combined armed tactics must be employed.
 On the other hand, war elephants need almost no support (in the campaigns), but level towns more slowly (but also more safely in that friendly-fire is a non-issue).

 Age of Empires limits faction population to 50 units each but supports marquee selection aka group-bandboxing of up to 25 units (16 more than WarCraft 2 but 38 fewer than C&C).
 The population limit can be increased to up to 200 via Limit=x command-line switch, but populations above 50 are not officially supported [2].

 Population (the number of units) is limited by the number of houses that have been built.
 Each house or town center grants +4 population.
 Thus, building one town center and 11 houses grants a population of 48.
 Building a 12th house only adds +2 due to the 50-unit cap.
-Every unit has the same population weight or footprint, from a simple villager up to a Juggernaut warship.
+Every unit has the same population weight or footprint, from a simple villager up to a Juggernaught warship.
 Population composition can be manually tailored by killing off unwanted units.
-Note that (immobile) guard towers count as units because players can select their targets.
-On the other hand, the number of buildings is only capped by resources.
+Note that watch towers do not count as units even though players can select their targets.
+The number of towers and other buildings is only capped by resources.

 The more units that are assigned to a task, the quicker that task will be completed.
 This includes attacking, building, gathering, mining, repairing and healing.
 In other words, the effects of combined unit actions stack provided the units in question have space to swarm around and access targets.
 Likewise, the more unit-generating buildings one has, the more quickly units can be produced.
 It is almost always necessary to double-up on certain buildings.
 Take the barracks for example.
 One barracks produces one unit per interval but two produces two per interval, thereby doubling the speed of unit production.
 Or one barracks can produce a unit while another researches a unit upgrade.